psenough/livecode.demozoo.org/README.md

 The JSON schema is in [./meta/event.schema.json](./meta/event.schema.json), but you can also take any other file in [./data](./data) as a base example.

 A more readable version of the schema is available in [./doc/schema.html](./doc/schema.html).

-## TODO

-- figure out better project name (to get a logo and buy a domain)
-- better dataviz
-- add list of organizers to the events already listed
-- link shadertoys/shader download where available (did not search properly when adding the events)
-- add events still missing
-    - Outline 2019
-    - Solskogen live coding history goes back a few more years as well afaik but used slightly different rules.
-2019 was the first time the Solskogen winner (rohtie) was invited for the finale at Revision.